GACJ/complib-help/docs/compositions/adding_compositions_tabs_methods.md

 The Lead position name can be any string of characters you like: you can even use emoji or other special symbols.
 The only requirement is that it must exactly match the name you use for that position in the [Calls tab](adding_compositions_tabs_calls.md).

+The Lead position name will be included at the bottom of the composition layout as part of a call's definition.
+This means that, for example, the Lead position name can be used to name calls used in Doubles variations.

+??? note "Example: Plain Bob with a Pink's Single"
+    ---

+    By naming the lead position "**Pink's**" in an an extent of Plain Bob Doubles with an appropriate [call definition](adding_compositions_tabs_calls.md), you get the variation May Day Doubles with the layout showing the call as:
+    > **s = 145.345.123.345.145 Pink's Single**.

 ### Defining multiple Lead positions
 It's possible to define multiple different Lead positions for the same method.
 To do this, enter a new Lead position row number and name in the table row beneath the original method definition.
 The rest of the row should be left blank.